inglish2022/readMe-generator/README.md

   ## Contributing

-  me and some help
+  i did

   ## Questions

-  If you have any questions, you can reach me at inglish.fosut@gmail.com.
+  If you have any questions, you can reach me at teri@gmail.
-  You can view all of my projects at https://github.com/inglish2022.
+  You can view all of my projects at https://github.com/teriiiii.